Is Bitcoin a security, currency or asset?

 For a developer working to improve the Bitcoin network as a hobby, it might be seen merely as software.

-These groups of people and numerous others all stand to benefit in their own ways.
+These groups of people and numerous others stand to benefit in their own ways.

 The most important thing to note is that it’s never too late to get started.
 Whether you’re interested in buying Bitcoin as a currency, commodity or security you can do it safely and securely with the Luno App.